Dumpster diver

 What is dumpster diving?

-While a lot of people may find going through trash and dumpster disgusting, however, let’s explain why some of these items get discarded first of all:
+While a lot of people may find going through trash and dumpsters disgusting, however, let’s explain why some of these items get discarded first:

-Most big-name supermarkets and retail chains usually regard items with an imperfect appearance as “unsellable,” probably because it has scratches, bumps or an odd shape.
-They also abandon food items that are close to their expiring date but haven’t shown signs of spoilage.
+Most big-name supermarkets and retail chains usually regard items with an imperfect appearance as “unsellable,” probably because they have scratches, bumps, or an odd shape.
+They also abandon food items that are close to their expiration date but haven’t shown signs of spoilage.
 This is why dumpster foods are okay to eat as long as they are properly washed.

 What are some examples of dumpster diving?